 This hike is perfect for summer because the trail is shaded the whole time, and it’s one of our favorite hikes to bring guests who come to visit us in Bennington.
-Here’s an overview of this beautiful trail.
+Here’s an overview of this beautiful trail in the expansive Green Mountain National Forest.

 The Main Attraction: Lye Brook Falls